Cutting Edge AI Company Gedicube And Cyclomics Sign Binding LOI To Join Forces And Position Themselves At The Forefront Of The Global Liquid Biopsy Ma...

 (MENAFN- GlobeNewsWire - Nasdaq)

 A Binding LOI has been executed: GEDiCube will acquire 75% of Cyclomics at Closing.
 Expected breakthroughs by combining technologies in (early) cancer detection and recurrence of cancer with a single vial of blood.
-Cyclomics' 4th generation liquid biopsy genomics platform is a truly“Omni-Omic” blood test ready for AI application GEDiCube's award-winning AI is developing high-performance biomarker panels for 13 different cancers.
+Cyclomics' 4th generation liquid biopsy genomics platform is the first truly“Omni-Omic” blood test ready for AI application.
+GEDiCube's award-winning AI is developing high-performance biomarker panels for 13 different cancers.
 GEDiCube's partnership with NVIDIA's Inception program will help expand to multi-modal capabilities by adding imaging.

 The combined Companies aim to Disrupt Cancer Diagnosis and treatment through early disease and recurrence detection, prediction of response to treatment, and personalized therapy.